Raw Brownies (Keto, Vegan, Sugar-Free)

 Plus, one piece of these unbaked brownies contains only 2.3 grams of net carbs, so it is a guilt-free treat for all the low-carb sweet teeth.

 As a result, no-bake recipes are dairy-free, egg-free, and often known as raw vegan desserts.
 While most raw recipes use dried fruits, this recipe doesn’t.

 It is a vegan sugar-free brownie recipe entirely sweetened with sugar-free maple-flavored syrup.

 First, you must have a good food processor.
-Indeed, most no-bake recipes require to break or pulse nuts into a powder to form the raw batter.
+Indeed, most no-bake recipes require breaking or pulsing nuts into a powder to form the raw batter.

 Next, make sure you have sugar-free maple-flavored syrup.
 While any syrup will work in this recipe, you want to make vegan sugar-free brownies, right?
 So it is better to gather the right ingredient.

 However, if you only have a fridge, it will work too.
 It will simply take a bit longer to set the brownies.

 Let’s see the health benefits of every single ingredient in this recipe:

-Coconut product – this brownie combine unsweetened coconut, coconut flour, and coconut oil.
+- Coconut product – this brownie combines unsweetened coconut, coconut flour, and coconut oil.
 For a long time, people thought that the fat in coconut products was unhealthy because of its high amount of saturated fat.
 However, it is now proven that the fat in coconut is actually good Medium Chain Triglycerides (MCT) fat that accelerate fat burning on a keto diet.
 Also, coconut oil contains the highest amount of lauric acid, a natural anti-fungal used for its benefits on the candida diet.

-Sugar-free maple-flavored syrup – this syrup is keto-friendly, it has no sugar, no carbs, and it is naturally made of Monk fruit and vegetable gum.
+- Sugar-free maple-flavored syrup – this syrup is keto-friendly, it has no sugar, no carbs, and it is naturally made of Monk fruit and vegetable gum.
 It binds ingredients in this raw brownies recipe while adding natural sweetness without carbs.